andycroll/andycroll.com/_posts/2024/2024-01-31-why-go-to-a-rails-or-ruby-conference.md

 The other is more intangible, and easy to scoff at.

-Meeting someone, or seeing a talk, the changes the trajectory of your career.
+Meeting someone, or seeing a talk, could change the trajectory of your career.
 You might choose a product company, if you’ve been in agency life.
 You might lean hard into open source work and make that a foundation of the next phase of your career.
 You might meet someone who, in three years, starts a company and remembers that great meal you had and asks you to join them.

 All these things are possible if, and only if, you’re in the room where it happens.